Mail: Other mail services

-Small packets are usually less than 2 kg.
+Small packets are usually less than 2 kg (4 lb).

 Larger envelopes are also sent through the mail.
 These are often composed of a stronger material than standard envelopes and are often used by businesses to transport documents that may not be folded or damaged, such as legal documents and contracts.
 Due to their size, larger envelopes are sometimes charged additional postage.

 Packages are often sent through some postal services, usually requiring additional postage than an average letter or postcard.
 Many postal services have limitations as to what a package may or may not contain, usually placing limits or bans on perishable, hazardous or flammable materials.
 Some hazardous materials in limited quantities may be shipped with appropriate markings and packaging, like an ORM-D label.
 Additionally, as a result of terrorism concerns, the U.S. Postal Service subjects their packages to numerous security tests, often scanning or x-raying packages for materials that might be found in biological materials or mail bombs.

 Newspapers and magazines are also sent through postal services.
-Many magazines are simply placed in the mail normally (but in the U.S., they are printed with a special bar code that acts as pre-paid postage – see POSTNET), but many are now shipped in shrinkwrap to protect the loose contents of the magazine.
+Many magazines are simply deposited in the mail like any other mailpiece.
+In the U.S., they are printed with a special Intelligent Mail barcode that acts as prepaid postage.
+Other magazines are now shipped in shrinkwrap to protect loose contents such as blow-in cards.
 During the second half of the 19th century and the first half of the 20th century, newspapers and magazines were normally posted using wrappers with a stamp imprint.

 Hybrid mail, sometimes referred to as L-mail, is the electronic lodgement of mail from the mail generator's computer directly to a Postal Service provider.
 The Postal Service provider is then able to use electronic means to have the mail piece sorted, routed and physically produced at a site closest to the delivery point.
 It is a type of mail growing in popularity with some Post Office operations and individual businesses venturing into this market.
 In some countries, these services are available to print and deliver emails to those who are unable to receive email, such as the elderly or infirm.
 Services provided by Hybrid mail providers are closely related to that of mail forwarding service providers.